vv-vim/vv/README.md

 First, you need start a Webpack watch process in a separate terminal:

 ```
-cd package/electron
 yarn dev
 ```

 Then you can run the app:

 ```
-yarn start
+yarn start:electron
 ```

 You can run tests with `yarn test` and ESLint with `yarn lint` commands.

-If you are working on Browser Renderer you can run Webpack with `yarn dev` command in `packages/browser-renderer` directory.
+It is written on TypeScript, but it uses Babel to build.
+It does not check types during the build.
+If you want do do type check manually you can run it with `yarn typecheck`.

 ## Server